 - 13.1.
-The supplier must as a minimum perform all services under the Contract in an environmentally sustainable and accountable manner.
-Therefore, the supplier must comply with all applicable laws and regulations or other legal requirements relating to the environmental impact of their business.
+The Supplier must as a minimum perform all services under the Contract in an environmentally sustainable and accountable manner.
+Therefore, the Supplier must comply with all applicable laws and regulations or other legal requirements relating to the environmental impact of their business.
 All required environmental permits, licenses, information registrations and restrictions must be obtained. - 132.
-The supplier must establish and maintain appropriate procedures to evaluate and select suppliers and subcontractors based on their commitment to environmental sustainability and accountability.
+The Supplier must establish and maintain appropriate procedures to evaluate and select suppliers and subcontractors based on their commitment to environmental sustainability and accountability.
 Suppliers must also strive to prioritize locally based suppliers whenever it is feasible to support local economies and minimize environmental impact. - 133.
-The suppliers must employ staff from local communities whenever possible and take reasonable steps to strengthen local suppliers through technical, operational, or management training and support. - 13.4.
-The supplier must assess and reduce both the environmental and socioeconomic impact of their products, services, and operations throughout their entire life cycle.
+The Suppliers must employ staff from local communities whenever possible and take reasonable steps to strengthen local suppliers through technical, operational, or management training and support. - 13.4.
+The Supplier must assess and reduce both the environmental and socioeconomic impact of their products, services, and operations throughout their entire life cycle.
 This includes considering local community benefits in procurement and employment decisions. - 135.
-The supplier must establish and maintain appropriate procedures to evaluate and select suppliers and sub-suppliers based on their commitments to environmental sustainability and accountability. - 13.6.
-The supplier must assess and reduce the environmental impact of its own products and services throughout their entire life cycle. - 13.7.
-The supplier must agree to take measures to improve efficiency and reduce the consumption of resources. - 13.8 The supplier must reuse or recycle any waste when it is environmentally favorable and technically feasible to do so. - 13.9.
-The supplier must have a water management plan to reduce water consumption and waste water discharge and enhance recycling if located in a highly water stressed area (defined by World Resources Institute). - 13.10.
-The supplier must have a plan to pursue sourcing of renewable energy.
+The Supplier must agree to take measures to improve efficiency and reduce the consumption of resources. - 13.6.
+The Supplier must reuse or recycle any waste when it is environmentally favorable and technically feasible to do so. - 13.7.
+The Supplier must have a water management plan to reduce water consumption and waste water discharge and enhance recycling if located in a highly water stressed area (defined by World Resources Institute). - 138.
+The Supplier must have a plan to pursue sourcing of renewable energy.